-Historically, librarians and archivists were not universally accepted as members of their respective scholarly communities, often marginalized as members of a "feminine" profession, falling somewhere between support staff and the professoriate.
-A hierarchical administrative culture generally reflected this attitude, granting librarian and archivist members few professional or academic rights.
+Historically, librarians and archivists were not universally accepted as members of their respective scholarly communities, often marginalized as members of a "feminine" profession, 1 falling somewhere between support staff and the professoriate.
+2 A hierarchical administrative culture generally reflected this attitude, granting librarian and archivist members few professional or academic rights.

-In recognition of librarians and archivists as academics, policies and collective agreements are being modernized toward parity with faculty incrementally over successive rounds of bargaining.
+In recognition of librarians and archivists as academics, policies and collective agreements are being modernized toward parity with faculty, incrementally over successive rounds of bargaining.

-By parity it is meant that the "terms and conditions of employment" are "analogous to those of other academic staff," including in the areas of rank, promotion, tenure, sabbatical/research leaves, and rights to engage in scholarship and service.
+Parity means that the "terms and conditions of employment" are "analogous to those of other academic staff," including in the areas of rank, promotion, tenure, sabbatical/research leaves, and rights to engage in scholarship and service.
 Striving for parity with the professoriate is an integral part of the drive for full academic status for librarians and archivists, with the ultimate goal being a collective agreement with common language covering all areas where parity is possible.

-This bargaining advisory, which was developed in close collaboration with the Canadian Association of University Teachers Librarians' and Archivists' Committee, will review current collective agreement language related to librarian and archivist terms and conditions of employment, including language that promotes parity with faculty and reflects the needs of librarians and archivists.
+This bargaining advisory, which was developed in close collaboration with the Canadian Association of University Teachers Librarians' and Archivists' Committee, reviews current collective agreement language that reflects the needs of librarian and archivists and promotes parity with other academics.